MikeWLloyd/tumor-volume-shiny/README.md

 ## LICENSE

-This project is licensed under the ADD_LICENSE (LICENSE).
+This project is licensed under GNU GPLv3.

 ## AUTHORS